 What is Insider Information?

-Insider information, also called inside information, refers to non-public fact regarding a publicly traded company that can help and provide a financial advantage in the markets.
+Insider information, also called inside information, refers to non-public facts regarding a publicly traded company that can provide a financial advantage in the markets.
 In other words, insider information is knowledge and information on the operations, products/services pipeline, affairs, financial position, etc., of a company that is not accessible to the public.

 Attempting to benefit from insider information is a criminal offense.
 In the United States, the Securities and Exchange Commission (SEC) is in charge of prosecuting individuals who use insider information to execute illegal trades.

 Insider information is regarded as material, non-public information.
 Trading based on insider information, called insider trading, without filing the appropriate forms with the SEC, is illegal.
 It is important to note that a person who possesses the information may not necessarily be a person who works for the company.
 The information can be passed from a person working within the company to outside individuals who trade based on the information.

 Insider Trading with Insider Information

 Insider trading goes hand-in-hand with insider information and is the practice of using non-public information to execute trades.

 - The chair of the board knows that a merger is about to be announced that would substantially increase the share price of the company.
 He purchases 500 shares of the company under his dad’s name so he can generate a profit, without reporting the trade to the SEC.

 - An employee overhears that the CFO is going to report dismal results in the upcoming earnings call.
 The employee notifies his friend to sell all of his shares before the earnings call.